-I received an email from Randy at the Wildlife Center of Virginia this morning.
-Here's what it said:
+I received an email from Randy at the Wildlife Center of Virginia the other day and here's what it said:

 "It's time to activate TEAM BUNNY!"

-Your help last year was amazing.
+During the last couple years, many of you have been vital parts of our "Team Bunny" efforts.
 And, so the Wildlife Center of Virginia has come to us for help again this year.

-It's the Wildlife Center's annual spring influx of rabbits (many are very young orphan bunnies) -- nearly two dozen are already in their care and more are arriving daily.
+It's the Wildlife Center's annual spring influx of rabbits (many are very young orphan bunnies) -- more than 100 came in during the past month and more are arriving daily.

-And it's clear these furry little patients don't particularly like the regular "hospital fare" the Center provides.
+It's clear these furry patients don't particularly like the regular "hospital fare" the Center provides.
 (And, really -- who DOES like hospital food?)
 But, what baby bunnies and their friends DO love is snacking on dandelions and clover.

 Would you be willing to donate a bag of dandelions and clover from your yard?